-Figure \ref{Fig1} provides an overview of FR scans for four of the six Li-Cr combinations explored herein, from which important insights can be gained.
-None of the mixtures exhibits a dense, chaotic FR spectrum, in contrast with mixtures of alkalis and Er or Dy lanthanides \cite{Ravensbergen2020,Schafer2021}.
-Similarly to well-known bi-alkali systems, see e.g. Ref. \cite{Wille2008}, none of the loss peaks shown in Fig.~\ref{Fig1} is due to, or overlapped with, homonuclear Cr-Cr or Li-Li resonances.
-Additionally, nearly-coincident FR locations found among different spectra, both for mixtures with equal $M_f$ values (see Fig.~\ref{Fig1}(b) and (c)), and unequal ones, suggest that relatively few molecular states, split into different hyperfine sublevels, suffice to explain our observation.
-Finally, while few, sparse and narrow loss features characterize the high-field region of all spectra above 150 G, each scan but the Li$|1\rangle$-Cr$|1\rangle$ one exhibits more complex patterns between 0 and 150 G, with strong loss peaks arranged in doublet or triplet structures, see e.g. Fig.~\ref{Fig1}(b).
-This suggests that three-body decay processes are overcome by two-body ones in such low-field region, and that the observed FRs likely occur in $l\!>0$ partial waves, split by magnetic dipole-dipole interaction \cite{Ticknor2004,Cui2017} and possibly additional couplings \cite{Zhu2019}.
+Figure~\ref{Fig1} provides an overview of FR scans for four of the six Li-Cr combinations explored herein, from which important insights can be gained.
+None of the mixtures exhibits a dense FR spectrum, in contrast with mixtures of alkalis and Er or Dy lanthanides \cite{Ravensbergen2020,Schafer2021}.
+Similarly to bi-alkali systems, see e.g. Ref. \cite{Wille2008}, none of the loss peaks is due to, or overlapped with, Cr-Cr or Li-Li resonances.
+Additionally, nearly-coincident FR locations found among different spectra, both for mixtures with equal $M_f$ values (see Fig.~\ref{Fig1}(b) and (c)), and unequal ones, suggest that relatively few molecular states, split into different hyperfine levels, suffice to explain our observation.
+Finally, while few, sparse and narrow features characterize the high-field spectral regions above 150 G, each scan but the Li$|1\rangle$-Cr$|1\rangle$ one exhibits more complex patterns below 150 G, with strong loss peaks arranged in doublet or triplet structures, see e.g. Fig.~\ref{Fig1}(b).
+This suggests that three-body losses are overcome by two-body ones in such field region, and that the observed FRs likely occur in $l\!>0$ partial waves, split by magnetic dipole-dipole interaction \cite{Ticknor2004,Cui2017} and possibly other couplings \cite{Zhu2019}.